The Benefits of Blockchain to Consumers

 Blockchain is indeed good for business, but what can it do for you as a consumer?

 If you don’t know any of the 20% of today’s consumer population who understand and are excited about blockchain, let us break it down for you.

 Blockchain not only keeps your online transactions and purchasing data secure, but it also spares you from having to buy that counterfeit Louis Vuitton bag your planning to get online.
 In 2016, the Organisation for Economic Cooperation and Development and the European Union Intellectual Property Office (OECD/EUIPO) reported that 3.3% of global trade accounted for counterfeit and pirated goods or $509 billion.
 With blockchain’s digital ledger, every aspect of the supply chain is logged which consumers can request from the companies they purchase goods from.
 Needless to say that blockchain is all for brand and product transparency and can help consumers decide on which companies they can trust and be loyal to.

 Today most especially, when Generation Zers comprise nearly 40% of the global consumer market (and given that these consumer group wants to learn as much as they can about products prior to buying them), blockchain allows consumers to have a front row seat to a product’s pipeline-to-pipeline supply process.
 Now if the product is defective, blockchain is also reliable in warranty management which is always a plus for consumers.

 With the many benefits it offers today, blockchain continues to reconcile the millions of data that are needed across industries that will benefit both market and businesses.
 The technology offers great security, quicker and more cost-efficient transactions, reliable tracking, and most of all fosters transparency.

-For everyone who’s onboard the blockchain gang, productivity is its ultimate promise.
-Still with many disruptions occurring concerning the technology, more benefits are expected to come out for every aspect of lifestyle each of us are pursuing in this age of technology.
+For everyone who’s on board the blockchain gang, productivity is its ultimate promise.
+Still with many disruptions occurring concerning technology, more benefits are expected to come out for every aspect of lifestyle each of us are pursuing in this age of technology.